Table of Contents

 Preparing Search Queries

-As you might know, Google limits the number of results per one query search up to 400 items.
-The solution is to split locations into smaller areas: cities, towns, neighborhoods, counties, or even zip codes for some common categories that have a lot of results (e.g. “restaurants”):
+As you might know, Google limits the number of results per query search to up to 400 items.
+The solution is to split locations into smaller areas: cities, towns, neighborhoods, counties, or even zip codes for some common categories that have a lot of results (e.g., “restaurants”):

 Alternatively, for some general categories that will bring thousands of places even from one big city, you can use zip codes.
-It’s better to dedicate each task to one state to speed up the process as it will be a lot of queries for each zip code across the USA.
+It is better to dedicate each task to one state to speed up the process, as there will be a lot of queries for each zip code across the USA.

 Submiting The Task

 Check other advanced parameters before starting the extraction.
 You might want to remove duplicates, change the language, or set up the total limit.
 Once you are ready to start, press the “Scrape Data” button, validate, and confirm the task.

 Once the task of scraping locations is finished, you will receive an email with the link to the file.
 You can see the current progress of the task on the tasks page.